apisearch-io/php-client/README.md

 for this element is 500.

 What does this number means?
 Well, that simple.
-It will make packages of 500 products for sending through the Http API.
-Because we consider that the number of products is the one that can be really high, only products are sliced into n blocks.
-At the first API call, all other minor elements (Categories, Manufacturers, Brands and Tags) will be sent.
+It will make packages of 500 items for sending through the Http API.
 If the number of elements in the repository is smalled than the defined as bulk, then only one query will be executed.

 ## Query API